wu1hong/SCCF/batch_size.md

 For DAU, we follow the setting of the original paper.

-We also provide how the batch size affects the performance on the Amazon-Beauty dataset.
+We also provide how the batch size affects SCCF performance on the Amazon-Beauty dataset.

 | Batch size | Recall@20 | NDCG@20 |
 |------------|-----------|---------|